Find a Job You Really Want In

 Data Entry Clerk

-Average Annual Salary: $28,000This position all depends on the type of data you’re dealing with.
-If it’s sensitive, you might need a background check.
-But there are so many companies drowning in data right now, with almost none of it being sensitive.
-They’ll just be happy to have someone working.
+Average Annual Salary: $28,000Whether or not these jobs do background checks depends on the type of data you’re dealing with.
+If it’s sensitive, you might need a background check, but there are many companies drowning in non-sensitive data right now that will just be happy to have someone working.

 Most people think of criminal or legal issues as being the primary goal of background checks.
-They are definitely a part of it and a big part, but not the only thing.
+They are definitely a part of it — and a big part at that –, but not the only thing.

-The thing is that many employers do feel that information is relevant.
+Many employers do feel that the information on your background check is relevant.
 Especially if the job involves money, children, law enforcement, security, or sensitive information, these employers want to make sure they’re not putting their company, employees, their reputation, customers, or the public at risk.

 On a lot of levels, that makes sense.
 You certainly don’t want a sex offender working in a daycare center.
 And you probably don’t want a habitual embezzler as your accountant.